CharliePalm/Francis/README.md

 Requirements for creating your formula() function:

 1. Using let is prohibited.
-You are allowed to define NOTION FRIENDLY constants (such as strings and numbers) to improve readability, but all must be defined with the const keyword
+You are allowed to define NOTION FRIENDLY constants (such as strings and numbers) to improve readability, but all must be defined with the const keyword.
+Furthermore, constants must be defined STATICALLY, i.e. they cannot be the result of a helper function call.
 2. Trailing commas are not allowed
 3. Empty if blocks are not allowed
 4. Loops are not allowed